Military history of New Zealand during World War I: Samoa

 On 6 August 1914, the British government requested New Zealand seize the wireless station on the island of Upolu, part of Imperial Germany's protectorate of German Samoa, deeming it "a great and urgent Imperial service."
 Therefore, a body of personnel was organised for service in Samoa.
 A mixed force of 1,374 men, mostly drawn from the Territorial Force and known as the Samoan Expeditionary Force (SEF) under the command of Colonel Robert Logan, plus six nursing sisters, sailed from New Zealand on 15 August.

 The transport ships were escorted by the cruisers HMS Psyche and HMS Philomel.
 To help allay concerns about the possibility of being intercepted by the German East Asiatic Squadron, the convoy was joined by HMAS Australia and the French cruiser Montcalm at Noumea.
 After stopping in Fiji to collect some guides and interpreters, the New Zealanders arrived at Apia on 29 August.

 Germany refused to officially surrender the islands but with only a minimal military presence, there was little prospect for meaningful resistance.
-The Governor of German Samoa, Dr. Erich Schultz, sent a message from the island's radio station that no resistance would be offered.
+The Governor of German Samoa, Erich Schultz, sent a message from the island's radio station that no resistance would be offered.
 The New Zealanders proceeded to land at Apia and seized key buildings and facilities without interference.
 The only opposition encountered was at the radio station, where the equipment was sabotaged by the German operators.
 Logan officially declared German Samoa to be under the control of New Zealand the following day, 30 August, in a ceremony at the courthouse in Apia.

 When Vizeadmiral (Vice Admiral) Maximilian von Spee, commander of the East Asiatic Squadron, learned of the occupation, he hastened to Samoa with the armoured cruisers SMS Scharnhorst and SMS Gneisenau.
 Arriving at Apia on 14 September, the approach of the German ships was observed and the New Zealanders prepared to defend themselves.
 However, von Spee and his ships soon departed for Tahiti, with neither side opening fire.
 The SEF remained in Samoa until March 1915 at which time it began returning to New Zealand, a process completed by the following month.